 Royal Mail Special Delivery normally reaches us the next working morning.
 We XRF-assay and weigh your items the day they arrive and email the written offer the same day; acceptance triggers a Faster Payments transfer.

 The label we send is Royal Mail Special Delivery Guaranteed, fully tracked and signed for.
-Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 If your items may be worth more, message us first and we will confirm the appropriate postal option before you post.

 What happens if I do not accept the offer?